paetalung/dart-flutter-vtse-ais-nb-iot/README4PUBLISH.txt

 3. Follow this document.
 https://flutter.dev/docs/deployment/android

+4.0  in File "build.gradle" Please comment
+     "signingConfigs.debug"  as same as this

+            signingConfig signingConfigs.release
+            //signingConfig signingConfigs.debug

-4. in File "build.gradle" in Flutter Project
+4.1 in File "build.gradle" in Flutter Project
    We have to **increase these 2 Variable** for
    Update new Version of our APP